Secrecy ripped off

-The arrest of these eight officers might have remained in dark but the wife of one of these officers shared the news of her husband’s arrest in Qatar on social media on 25 October 2022.
+The arrest of these eight officers might have remained in dark but the wife of one of these officers shared news of her husband’s arrest in Qatar on social media on 25th October 2022.

 The purpose of that sharing was to request the Indian authorities to get the arrested ones released.

-Indian spies are usually very unfortunate that they have to face very horrible consequences of serving their country when they come back to their home after completion of the mission assigned.
+Indian spies are usually very unfortunate that they have to face very horrible consequences of serving their country when they come back to their home after completion of the assigned mission.